AJenbo/DiabloGrooboAnalysis/readme.md

 ## Inaccessible Dungeon Level

 A dungeon level that can only exist with an invalid date is used.
 When dlvl 9 was identified, it showed inconsistencies in the video compared to what should have appeared in the game as described in [[#Inconsistent Item Drop|Inconsistent Item Drop]].
-During the run, two Lava Lords are standing just to the right of the level entrance that would not normally have this starting position.
+During the run, two Lava Lords are standing just to the right of the level entrance, but the monsters would not normally have this starting position.

 At 1:27, dlvl 9 appears: